 What if I can’t or don’t want to wear a mask?

-All patients coming to UHN for appointments, tests or treatments, and any pre-approved Essential Care Partners, must wear a mask inside the hospital.
-This is to protect those around you who may be at a higher risk for severe illness due to COVID-19.
+All patients coming to UHN for appointments, tests or treatments, and any pre-approved Essential Care Partners, must wear a medical mask inside the hospital.
+This is to protect those around you who may be at a higher risk for severe illness due to COVID-19 and to protect yourself.

 If you are a patient who has a legitimate medical condition that prevents you from wearing a mask, contact your UHN doctor or nurse practitioner’s office before your appointment.
 If your exemption is approved, you will receive a Face Mask Exemption Form.
 You must show this form to the entrance screeners when you come to the hospital.
 You will be given a face shield to wear instead.